IPaC resource list

 The probability of presence graphs associated with your migratory bird list are based on data provided by the Avian Knowledge Network (AKN).
 This data is derived from a growing collection of survey, banding, and citizen science datasets.

 Probability of presence data is continuously being updated as new and better information becomes available.
-To learn more about how the probability of presence graphs are produced and how to interpret them, go the Probability of Presence Summary and then click on the "Tell me about these graphs" link.
+To learn more about how the probability of presence graphs are produced and how to interpret them, go to the Probability of Presence Summary and then click on the "Tell me about these graphs" link.

-How do I know if a bird is breeding, wintering or migrating in my area?
+How do I know if a bird is breeding, wintering, or migrating in my area?

 What are the levels of concern for migratory birds?